 It has been estimated that there may be up to 300,000 rented properties that still fall below the minimum required energy efficiency level!

 The older the property, the more chance that it has a low energy efficiency rating.
-The Department for Energy and Climate Change has estimated up to 65% of private rental properties with an EPC rating of or G were built pre-1919.
+The Department for Energy and Climate Change has estimated up to 65% of private rental properties with an EPC rating of F or G were built pre-1919.

 From 1st April 2018, all private landlords must ensure that their properties reach an EPC rating of E. This new standard applies to all rented properties, regardless of whether they are domestic or commercial.